Bramfield History, Family Crest & Coats of Arms

 Early Origins of the Bramfield family

-Shirley, Evelyn Philip, The Noble and Gentle Men of England; The Arms and Descents.
-Westminster: John Bower Nichols and Sons, 1866, Print.
+The surname Bramfield was first found in Devon, at Poltimore where John Baumfield was the original ancestor of this family having been granted lands there during the reign of Edward I. His pedigree can be traced for three generations before that period.
 The family were bequeathed the manor of Poltimore in 1298 by William Pontyngton, Canon of Exeter Cathedral.
 Today Poltimore House is a 18th-century country house having gone through many changes from the original grant.
 The current iteration of Poltimore House was built by Richard Bampfylde (d.1595) about 1550 or so.

 Banwell is a village and civil parish on the River Banwell in the North Somerset and dates back to Saxon times when it was first listed as Bananwylle in 904.

 Early History of the Bramfield family

-Another 186 words (13 lines of text) covering the years 1086, 1272, 1462, 1492, 1575, 1581, 1582, 1642, 1752, 1766, 1560, 1626, 1597, 1585, 1621, 1622, 1628, 1629, 1683, 1633, 1692, 1659, 1671, 1679, 1685 and 1679 are included under the topic Early Bramfield History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bramfield research.
+Another 119 words (8 lines of text) covering the years 1086, 1272, 1462, 1492, 1575, 1581, 1582, 1642, 1752, 1766, 1560, 1626, 1597, 1585, 1621, 1622, 1628, 1629, 1683, 1633, 1692, 1659, 1671, 1679, 1685, 1679 and 1658 are included under the topic Early Bramfield History in all our PDF Extended History products and printed products wherever possible.

 Bramfield Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Bramfield include Bamfield, Bammfield, Bramfield, Bamfeld, Bampfeld, Bampfield, Banfilde, Bampfild, Bampfyld, Bamfeild, Banfield and many more.

 Early Notables of the Bramfield family (pre 1700)

-Another 44 words (3 lines of text) are included under the topic Early Bramfield Notables in all our PDF Extended History products and printed products wherever possible.
+Another 55 words (4 lines of text) are included under the topic Early Bramfield Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bramfield family to Ireland
+Migration of the Bramfield family

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Bramfield or a variant listed above: John Bampfield, who arrived in Philadelphia in 1798.